-Most people get into the habit of taking all their medications at breakfast time.
+When do you swallow your pills?
+If you are like most people, you get into the habit of taking all your medications and supplements at breakfast time.
 It’s a routine that is hard to break.
-But a new study suggests bedtime might be a much better choice for some meds (European Heart Journal, Oct.
+One study suggests bedtime might be a much better choice for some meds (European Heart Journal, Oct.
 22, 2019).
 That’s because if you take your BP pills before bed, they appear to improve blood pressure control.
 More important, such a regimen reduces the risk of serious cardiovascular disease (CVD) events.

 In 2008, Spanish researchers undertook a fascinating study called the Hygia Chronotherapy Trial.
 It lasted a decade.
 The investigators recruited over 19,000 patients with hypertension in northern Spain.
 Half were randomly assigned to take their BP meds at bedtime.
 The other half took their drugs in the morning.
 The median patient follow-up was 6.3 years.
 This is one cool study!